Best daily deals

 7.0

-The active noise cancelling (ANC) headphone game has been run by Bose and Sony for a while now.
-But the Apple-owned Beats brand has a few pairs of active noise cancelling cans, too.
+The active noise canceling (ANC) headphone game has been run by Bose and Sony for a while now.
+But the Apple-owned Beats brand has a few pairs of active noise canceling cans, too.
 Can the Beats Studio3 Wireless stack up to its competitors?

 Bassheads may want to get these headphones—in other words, these are for die-hard Beats fans. iPhone users who want to take advantage of the W1 chip features might also want to pay attention.